Overnight, the Cormorant navigated to Marchena, which is one of the most isolated islands and one rarely visited by tour boats.

 In the morning, we hiked a trail where we were surrounded by thousands of breeding sites for nazca boobies, who make their nests on the ground, and red-footed boobies, who make their nests in trees.
 The third species--the blue-footed boobies--is the most famous of the three.

-These three species of booby are unique to the Galapagos.
 They all feed by plunge diving for fish.
-Although they breed close to one another, Carlos explained, they avoid competition in fishing by not fishing close to one another.
+Although they breed close to one another, they avoid competition in fishing by not fishing close to one another.
 Blue-footed boobies fish close to shore.
 Nazca boobies fish farther out to sea within the islands.
 Red-footed boobies fish even farther out in the open ocean outside the islands.

 Although he did not use the terms, Carlos often appealed to what Darwinian biologists call "competitive exclusion" and "niche differentiation."
 Where similar species compete for the same food resources, either one will drive out the other, or they will coexist when the species differentiate their niches so that resources are divided between them.
 The boobies can coexist and avoid competing for fish by fishing in different spots and thus carving out distinct niches.
 So while natural selection is driven by competition between species, natural selection can also favor species finding ways to avoid directly competing with one another for scarce resources.